p-pert/risc-V_5-stage_int_pipeline/README.md

 # risc-V_5-stage_int_pipeline
-This project was created for didactic purpose to learn VHDL and how computer processors work through a RISC-V-ISA based pipeline.
-There is an explicative pdf in the related folder.
+This project was created for didactic purpose to learn VHDL (first time I use and HDL language) and how computer processors work through a RISC-V-ISA based pipeline.
+There is an explicative pdf in the related folder and a schematic of what's implemented.

 Abstract